- Brand name

-Do not take Clarithromycin Sandoz if you are currently also taking the medicines, cisapride (such as Prepulsid®), pimozide (such as Orap®), ergotamine (such as Cafergot®), dihydroergotamine (such as Dihydergot®), astemizole or terfenadine (antihistamine drugs), statins (cholesterol lowering drugs), ticagrelor or ranolazine (used to prevent blood clotting).
+Do not take Clarithromycin Sandoz if you are currently also taking the medicines, cisapride (used to relieve certain stomach problems such as Prepulsid®), pimozide ( used to treat schizophrenia used to treat headaches such as Orap®), ergotamine (such as Cafergot®), dihydroergotamine (such as Dihydergot®), astemizole or terfenadine (antihistamine drugs), statins (cholesterol lowering drugs), ticagrelor or ranolazine (used to prevent blood clotting),

 Before you start to take it